jonashackt/tekton-argocd-eks/README.md

 Now we made an `apply` out of our `create` kubectl command, which we can use repetitively :)

-Now create a `ServiceAccount` that uses this secret as [ghcr-service-account.yml](tekton-ci-config/ghcr-service-account.yml)
+We also need to create a `ServiceAccount` that uses this secret as [ghcr-service-account.yml](tekton-ci-config/ghcr-service-account.yml)

 ```yaml
 apiVersion: v1